globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

   - Site-specific constant
   - Used in soil moisture conversion
   - If not supplied defaults to 0
-  - Can be automatically calculated if calibration sample data is provided with this in it (a site average is used)
+  - Can be automatically calculated if calibration sample data is available and lattice water content is a provided data.
 ---
 #### `avg_soil_organic_carbon`
 **Description**